seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 *\[Aside]*
 Yes, like enough, high-battled Caesar will
 Unstate his happiness, and be staged to the show,
 Against a sworder!
-I see men’s judgments are
+I see men's judgments are
 A parcel of their fortunes; and things outward
 Do draw the inward quality after them,
 To suffer all alike.
 That he should dream,